GaboSO21/javaScript/README.md

 # JavaScript
-Repo used to save java script learging progress.
+Repo used to save java script learning progress.